 Video Transcript: How Big Pharma Pays Doctors to Push Chemotherapy

-Clip from Ep. #7 of Eastern Medicine: Journey Through ASIA
+Clip from Episode #7 of Eastern Medicine: Journey Through ASIA

 Charlene Bollinger: Next up, the team with Ty met up with Dr. Sandeep Roy, a medical doctor from Nashik, India, who had also flown to Bangkok from Mumbai.

 Dr. Sandeep Roy, MD: I work at a hospital called Panacea Hospital, and I also work at—I’m a professor at the Motiwala Homeopathic Medical College.